CONFERENCE DAY ONE

 Track 1: Systemic Delivery Chair: Yuan Yuan, Associate Scientific Director, Biogen

-DEVELOPING NEXT GENERATION ANTIBODY CONJUGATES & EXPLORING BEYOND TRANSFERRIN
+DEVELOPING NEXT GENERATION ANTIBODY CONJUGATES & EXPLORING THE POTENTIAL OF NASAL DELIVERY

 11.00 Translating Successful Learnings from J-Brain Cargo® to Innovate Second Generation Antibodies with Enhanced BBB Penetration in Other CNS Indications